pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 This particular code block is able to display a simple message to the user.
 The function component is a welcome message.
 An HTML tag is created to display the message and a props element is made to be called in the function.
-In this case name for this props element is called user.
+In this case name for this prop's element is called user.
 This is the output of the code.

 .. image:: component1.PNG
     :width: 30%